 Employees who are first aid trained will be available at the assembly area.
 On notification of evacuation, the medic will bring a first aid kit to the assembly area, unless they are attending to injuries elsewhere, in which case a site first aider will be contacted to present to the assembly area.
 This will enable them to deal appropriately with medical emergencies and administer first aid to casualties where required.
 All casualties will be referred to the Site Medic as per procedures.
-Emergency eyewash equipment will be located in place where hazardous materials are in use.
-This equipment shall be available and fit for purpose at all times.
+Emergency eyewash equipment will be in place where hazardous materials are in use.
+This equipment shall be available and always fit for purpose.

-All project first aiders will be identified on office and crib hut walls, along with contact numbers.
+All project first aiders will be identified on office and crib hut walls.